 At a Glance

-It’s been a hard day’s night, and you’ve been working like a dog.
-(Where have I heard that before?)
+You’re an American working abroad.
+It’s been a hard day’s night, and you’ve been working like a dog (where have I heard that before?).
 Now it’s time to relax.
-You settle into your favorite chair, grab your laptop, load up PrivateVPN and get ready to binge on a bit of foreign Netflix content.
+You settle into your hotel room, grab your laptop, load up PrivateVPN and get ready to binge on a bit of Netflix content from back home.
 You click on your favorite comedy, and you see:

 Does this happen to you on a regular basis?
-While PrivateVPN is known to offer reliable access to Netflix, its power to unblock global Netflix content is somewhat limited when compared to other VPN providers (like ExpressVPN).
-This is due to the fact that it limits Netflix-unblocking to servers in 19 countries.
-Fewer server locations equal limited Netflix-unblocking power.
+While PrivateVPN is known to offer reliable access to Netflix, its power to securely access global Netflix content is somewhat limited when compared to other VPN providers (like NordVPN).
+This is due to the fact that it limits Netflix access to servers in 19 countries.
+Fewer server locations equal limited Netflix-accessing power.

-A VPN has always been your best bet for accessing Netflix content that’s not normally accessible from your region.
-This is still true today, even if the streaming giant does do everything in its power to block VPNs from accessing their service.
+A VPN has always been your best bet for accessing Netflix content from your home country when you’re traveling or working abroad.
+This is still true today, even if the streaming giant does do everything in its power to stop VPNs from accessing its service.

-While PrivateVPN provides reliable Netflix unblocking, it doesn’t offer the same unblocking power that other VPN providers can offer due to its limited global server coverage.
+While PrivateVPN usually provides reliable Netflix access, it doesn’t offer the same power that other VPN providers can offer due to its limited global server coverage.

 If you’re a PrivateVPN user, what are your options?